Career Advice

 7. Trademark

 Having a trademark is also another way to protect your idea.
 This serves as an extra layer of protection since a business’ name is tied to its ideas.
 Having a trademark also shields you from any legal issues should they arise.
-A trademark helps to distinguish specific services or products from products or services which come from other sources.
+A trademark helps to distinguish specific services or products from products or services that come from other sources.
 The trademark serves as written proof that your idea was under development at a specified time.
 The dates are also vital since they pinpoint the exact date your idea came to be.
 This will come in handy if someone decides to dispute this.

 The odds that someone could steal your idea are minimal, though it can happen.
 However, this is not something that should give you sleepless nights.
 Following the steps mentioned in our guide should give you some peace of mind.
 This means you can share your idea with potential people who can turn your vision into reality.
 Finally, it will help if you consult a lawyer who can guarantee the protection of your idea.